numenta/NAB/README.md

 paper written by Numenta.
 It contains all of the relevant data and data processing scripts so that you can replicate the results in the paper.

-We hope you will compare these results with your own anomaly detection methods.

-If your methods are available as open source code we will publish your results on this page.
+We hope you will compare these results with your own anomaly detection methods and if your methods are available as open source code we would also be happy to list your results on this page.

 Finally we hope you will help improve these results by contributing to the [Numenta Platform for Intelligent Computing (NuPIC)](https://github.com/numenta/nupic).